-Unit Title L3B1 Understand Sales Communication Level 3 Credit Value 3 Guided Learning Hours 15 Learning Outcomes Asse ssment Criteria Understand effective communication in sales 1.1 Explain the importance of effective communication in the sales process 1.2 Explain communication channels used within sales 1.3 Assess the strengths and weaknesses of different types of communication used within sales 1.4 Summarise the factors that affect communication within sales Understand a communication cycle and barriers 2.1 Explain a communication cycle and its application in the workplace 2.2 Explain barriers to effective communication 2.3 Evaluate ways to overcome barriers to communication 3.
-Be able to plan communication for a 3.1 Evaluate the factors that impact on the selection of communication types for different target audiences target audience 3.2 Create a plan to communicate with a target audience 3.3 Analyse own communication preferences to identify improvement areas and actions
+Unit Title L3B1 .
+Understand Sales Communication Unit Ofqual ref.no.
+L/65 0/7899 Level 3 Credit Value 3 Guided Learning Hours 15 Learning Outcomes Asse ssment Criteria 1.
+Understand effective 1.1 Explain the importance of effective communication in the communication in sales sales process 1.2 Explain communication channels used within sales 1.3 Assess the strengths and weaknesses of different types of communication used within sales 1.4 Summarise the factors that affect communication within sales 2.
+Understand a 2.1 Explain a communication cycle and its application in the communication cycle and workplace barriers 2.2 Explain barriers to effective communication 2.3 Evaluate ways to overcome barriers to communication 3.
+Be able to plan 3.1 Evaluate the factors that impact on the selection of communication for a communication types for different target audiences target audience 3.2 Create a plan to communicate with a target audience 3.3 Analyse own communication preferences to identify improvement areas and actions

-Additiona al Information Unit purp oose and aims To enable learners to understand communication in sales and how to overcome barriers.
+Additional Information Unit purpose and aims To enable learners to understand communication in sales and how to overcome barriers.
 Learners plan to communicate with a target audience.
-Details of the relationship Level 3 IT Technical Salesperson Apprenticeship between the unit and К7 apprentic eship standards Understands how to communicate using the appropriate language and terminology for audience and cultural awareness S1 Communication: works both independently and as part of a team and following the organisation's code of practice; demonstrates an ability to communicate effectively and present both in writing and orally at all levels, using a range of tools.
-B8 Ability to communicate effectively in a variety of situations Location of the unit within the 15.4 - Marketing and Sales Ofqual su ibject/sector classification system Indicative e Content 1. • The role that c ommunication plays in sales processes The importance e with reference to the individual, team and organisation
+Details of the relationship between the unit and apprenticeship standards Level 3 IT Technical Salesperson ApprenticeshipK7Understands how to communicate using the appropriate language and terminology for audience and cultural awarenessS1Communication: works both independently and as part of a team and following the organisation's code of practice; demonstrates an ability to communicate effectively and present both in writing and orally at all levels, using a range of tools.B8Ability to communicate effectively in a variety of situations Location of the unit within the Ofqual subject/sector classification system 15.4 - Marketing and Sales Indicative Content communication plays in sales processes ce with reference to the individual, team and organisation